-The UK faces not just a huge skills deficit, but rising unemployment that’s particularly concentrated in sectors hit hardest by the pandemic, including hospitality, travel and retail.
+The UK faces not just a huge skills deficit, but rising unemployment.
+It’s particularly concentrated in sectors hit hardest by the pandemic, including hospitality, travel and retail.
 For large numbers of newly unemployed people the path back to work will involve a career change.
-Whether that means transitioning within a sector to a different role – shaped by new health and safety protocols and increasing automation – or a sidestep into a completely new industry where growth is predicted to continue, individuals will need to identify the skills they have and those they need to get hired.
+For many, that means transitioning within a sector to a different role – shaped by new health and safety protocols and increasing automation.
+Or, it’s a sidestep into a completely new industry where growth is predicted to continue.
+Either way, individuals will need to identify the skills they have and those they need to get hired.

 Responsibility for solving this challenge by no means falls only on jobseekers.
-Businesses and government have a lot of work to do to reskill and upskill citizens to address the gap – which predates the pandemic and is most pronounced in digital skills – and to support the recovery of our economy.
+Businesses and government have a lot of work to do to reskill and upskill citizens to address the skills gap.
+The gap predates the pandemic and is most pronounced in digital skills – and to support the recovery of our economy.

 What employers want